ogetalha/pspvst/README.md

 You can either **use the included VST3 file** or **build PSPVST from source**.

 ### Option 1: Use the Included Plugin
-The repository includes a compiled **VST3 binary** (`PSPVST.vst3`) inside the `build` folder.
+The repository includes a VST3 folder in the root with a compiled **VST3 binary** (`PSPVST.vst3`).

-1. Copy `PSPVST.vst3` to your system’s VST3 directory:
+1. Copy the PSPVST.vst3 Folder to your system’s VST3 directory:
    - **Windows:** `C:\Program Files\Common Files\VST3`
    - **macOS:** `/Library/Audio/Plug-Ins/VST3`

 2. Open your DAW and perform a plugin rescan.

 3. PSPVST should now be available for use.

-Or simply add the `build` folder as a custom VST3 path in your DAW settings.
+Or simply add the folder to a custom VST3 path in your DAW settings.

-**NOTE**: I've only tested the plugin with Reaper until now.
-Not sure if it works with other DAWs.
-Try Reaper if you run into issues with your DAW.

 ### Option 2: Build from Source